Gender expression: Versus sexual orientation

 While gender expression does not necessarily connect to sexuality, individuals often are misinterpreted as more masculine if lesbian and more feminine if gay, regardless of the individual's gender expression.
 These beliefs can lead to people misinterpreting an individual's gender expression based on their sexuality.
 Studies on adolescents conducted show that gay and lesbian individuals who did not express themselves as their assigned gender were seen as less acceptable.
 Individuals who expressed themselves with their assigned gender typically faced less social harassment and discrimination.
 On the other hand, heterosexual males whose gender expression was more feminine than masculine were the most discriminated against.

-The heterosexual matrix theory created by gender studies scholar Judith Butler says that people often assume someone's sexuality based on their visible gender and sex.
-It is one explanation why people tend to assume someone's gender expression based on their sex and sexuality.
 Some sexologists, especially earlier on in the 20th century, viewed being gay or lesbian as a form of gender inversion.
 It was thought that same sex attraction meant the person was actually the opposite gender and trapped in the wrong body.
 This idea was seen in figures in 1950s New York gay culture: effeminate men referred to as "fairies", as well as butch lesbians.
 Drag shows also can be considered a way that modifying one's gender expression that may indicate their sexuality, though this is not always the case.
 Research shows homosexual people are generally more gender nonconforming than heterosexual people, and gender nonconformity throughout life can be an indicator of sexuality.

-Distinction from sexual orientation

-Although gender expression and sexual orientation are independent, they are often conflated due to stereotypes.
-Masculine women may be presumed to be lesbians; effeminate men may be assumed to be gay, regardless of actual orientation.
-These assumptions contribute to discrimination, bullying, and mental health challenges among those whose gender expression does not conform to expectations.

-Judith Butler's concept of the heterosexual matrix suggests that gender expression is often read in alignment with both perceived sex and presumed sexual orientation.

-Historically, early sexologists sometimes viewed same-sex attraction as a form of "gender inversion"—the belief that gay individuals exhibited the traits of the opposite sex.
+The heterosexual matrix theory created by gender studies scholar Judith Butler says that people often assume someone's sexuality based on their visible gender and sex.
+It is one explanation why people tend to assume someone's gender expression based on their sex and sexuality.